Transpose C to Bb

 - Key Signature Identification?: The new key signature for G Major is 1 sharp (1♯)

-- Which clef to use (sight-reading)?: Here you must read the music score with a Tenor clef
+- Which clef to use (sight-reading)?: Here you must read the music score with a alto clef

 You should be careful with accidentals: